Cutwell/Hacktoberfest-Census/README.md

 I would encourage everyone who participates in this project to not count it as one of your five Open Source contributions, due to it's simplistic nature, although obviously I can't stop you.

-Have a great Hacktoberfest ya'll and happy hackingにゃーん
+Have a great Hacktoberfest ya'll and happy hackingにゃーん?

  - Cutwell, 2018